 Pros:

-- Versatile as it works great on the trail and around town: for any outdoor sport and activity (hiking, climbing, mountain sports) as well as daily use at work
+- Versatile as it works great on trail and around town: a great choice for any outdoor sport or activity such as hiking, climbing, or mountain sports as well as daily use at work

 Cons: